slim-33/RentRescue/README.md

 - **Risk Scoring**: Provides an overall risk assessment (0-100 scale)
 - **Actionable Recommendations**: Offers specific advice based on flagged issues
 - **Privacy-First**: All processing happens in your browser (except AI API calls)
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **Fast Analysis**: Results in 2-5 seconds with AI, instant fallback to pattern matching

 ## What It Detects